Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Theoretical Results

-\begin{remark} The rate in \eqref{eq: rate} is analogous to the one from \citet{wager2018estimation}, who used it further to derive the asymptotic normality of the random forest estimator in $\R$.
-Indeed, one can show in our case that there exists a sequence of real numbers $\sigma_n \to 0$, such that $(\hat{\mu}_n(\mathbf{x})- \mu(\mathbf{x}))/\sigma_n$ as a random element of $\mathcal{\mathcal{H}}$ is ``asymptotically linear'', in the sense that it is indistinguishable asymptotically from an average of independent random elements in $\mathcal{H}$.
-Unfortunately, this alone is not enough to establish asymptotic normality of $(\hat{\mu}_n(\mathbf{x})- \mu(\mathbf{x}))/\sigma_n$ as an element of $\mathcal{H}$, a task left for future research. \end{remark}
+\begin{remark} The rate in \eqref{eq: rate} is analogous to the one from \citet{wager2018estimation}, who used it further to derive the asymptotic normality of the Random Forest estimator in $\R$.
+Unfortunately, this alone is not enough to establish asymptotic normality of $(\hat{\mu}_n(\mathbf{x})- \mu(\mathbf{x}))/\sigma_n$ as an element of $\mathcal{H}$.
+To do so, one needs to prove a functional central limit theorem with a Gaussian limiting process in the Hilbert space ${\cal H}$.
+This then allows to deduce asymptotic normality of smooth real-valued functionals.
+We will provide the detailed derivations in future work. \end{remark}